Giovanni Passannante: Consequences

 The attempted regicide shocked the entire nation, and the government feared an anarchist conspiracy.
 Passannante's action brought disorder in many cities, with a total of several dead, wounded, and arrested.
-On November 18 of the same year, in Florence, a group of anarchists threw a bomb into a crowd that was celebrating the king's survival.
+On 18 November of the same year, in Florence, a group of anarchists threw a bomb into a crowd that was celebrating the king's survival.
 Two men and one girl were killed, and over ten people were injured.
 Another bomb exploded in Pisa with no casualties, and in Pesaro a barrack was assaulted.

 Some republicans such as Alberto Mario condemned his action.
 The poet Giovanni Pascoli, during a socialist reunion in Bologna, gave a public reading of his Ode to Passannante of which there is no trace anymore because Pascoli destroyed it immediately after his reading.
 Only the last verse is known, of which this paraphrase has been handed down: "Con la berretta d'un cuoco faremo una bandiera" (With the cook's cap, we'll make a flag).
-After the arrest of some anarchists who protested against Passannante's detention, Pascoli and group of internationalists protested against the verdict, and the poet shouted, "If these are evil-doers, then long life to evil-doers!"
+After the arrest of some anarchists who protested against Passannante's detention, Pascoli and a group of internationalists protested against the verdict, and the poet shouted, "If these are evil-doers, then long life to evil-doers!"
 Pascoli and the internationalists were arrested.

-Some newspapers directed baseless charges against Passannante: Verona's L'Arena and Milan's Corriere della Sera portrayed him as a brigand who had killed a woman in the past, while in a lithograph published in Turin it was reported that his father was a camorrista.
+Some newspapers directed baseless charges against Passannante: Verona's L'Arena and Milan's Corriere della Sera portrayed him as a brigand who had killed a woman in the past, while in a lithograph published in Turin, it was reported that his father was a camorrista.
 A few days after the attempted murder, Cairoli's government was strongly accused of inability to maintain public order, and, after a rejected motion of confidence presented by the minister Guido Baccelli, Cairoli resigned.

 Passannante's family was jailed; only his brother was able to escape.
-Giovanni Parrella, mayor of Salvia di Lucania, went to Naples to apologize and ask for a pardon from Umberto I. In a sign of forgiveness, on order of the monarch's counselors, Passannante's hometown was forced to change its name to Savoia di Lucania, by a royal decree on July 3, 1879.
+Giovanni Parrella, mayor of Salvia di Lucania, went to Naples to apologize and ask for a pardon from Umberto I. In a sign of forgiveness, on the order of the monarch's counsellors, Passannante's hometown was forced to change its name to Savoia di Lucania, by a royal decree on 3 July 1879.